 Before working at this reputable company, Rachel has proved herself over and over again with numerous achievements in different aspects from multiple accolades in the previous years.
-In 2013, she won Miss Beauty with A Purpose and second runner-up at the Miss Singapore World as well as the Lowell Aptman Award for Excellence in Research from Duke University and received a full MA scholarship from Harvard University also in the same year.
+In 2013, she won Miss Beauty with A Purpose and second runner-up at the Miss Singapore World.
+She also excelled in academics by receiving the Lowell Aptman Award for Excellence in Research from Duke University and obtained a full MA scholarship from Harvard University in the same year.

 But that doesn’t stop there, Rachel is also an international speaker who held talks in various organisations and universities such as Harvard University, Duke University, Columbia University, Stanford University, University of California – Berkeley, National University of Singapore, Sophia University, and Ewha Womans University.

-We recently caught up with Rachel, and she shared with us some life lessons she learned the hard way, and what makes her always on top of her game.
+We recently caught up with Rachel, and she shared with us some life lessons she learned the hard way, and what keeps her on top of her game.
 Check out her motivational responses here.

 In addition to my full-time job, I also regularly hold seminars as an international speaker, act as a freelance writer and editor, serve as an education consultant, and I am very interested in the media industry (as a presenter and also as a producer of educational shows and documentary films that feature cross-cultural and travel content with a focus on East Asia).

-A: Empowerment is the ability to make decisions that affect one’s own life and happiness, and the freedom and confidence to pursue making those changes.
+Empowerment is the ability to make decisions that affect one’s own life and happiness, and the freedom and confidence to pursue those changes.